cyrraz/plothist/docs/basics/1d_hist.rst

 .. note::
-    The function ``make_hist()`` returns a `boost_histogram.Histogram <https://boost-histogram.readthedocs.io/en/latest/>`_ object that supports potentially weighted data.
-You may call the ``make_hist()`` function without input data and fill the histogram object later in your code.
+    The function :func:`make_hist() <plothist.histogramming.make_hist>` returns a `boost_histogram.Histogram <https://boost-histogram.readthedocs.io/en/latest/>`_ object that supports potentially weighted data.
+You may call the :func:`make_hist() <plothist.histogramming.make_hist>` function without input data and fill the histogram object later in your code.
 An advantage of separating the histogramming from the plotting is that you can plot large datasets without having to load all the data into memory (see `this tutorial <https://github.com/cyrraz/visualise-large-dataset>`_).

 .. warning::
     Note that in `boost_histogram`, the upper edges of the bins are exclusive.